chefsplate/groove-to-helpscout-migration-tool/README.md

 Please be aware of the following when importing:
 - Groove stores full names of customers instead of first and last name
 - Groove does not maintain customer addresses
+- Groove only supports a single email address field (we will do our best to parse multiple email addresses)
 - Groove mainly supports Twitter and LinkedIn as social media platforms
 - Groove doesn't have chat accounts out-of-the-box